Sun20010423/ASS3/doc.md

 ### 2. Model Architecture and Training

 #### 2.1 Model Selection
-We implemented our solution using the T5-small model architecture:
+I implemented our solution using the T5-small model architecture:
 - Base model: t5-small from HuggingFace
 - Tokenizer: T5Tokenizer with max_length=512
 - Special tokens: Used `<extra_id_0>` for masking